-Are Students Allowed to Drive In Ontario?
+Are Students Allowed to Drive-In Ontario?

 In Ontario, students can drive and get a license as early as the age of 16.
 However, the type of license they will get is only for beginners, and supervision is a must at all times with certain conditions.
 You can drive in Ontario even if you came as a student from another country.
-If you are planning to drive, you may provide the driver license from your country of origin.
+If you are planning to drive, you may provide a driver’s license from your country of origin.
 This license is valid in Ontario for only 60 days and after this period you have to get an Ontario Driver’s License.

 As a student, you may prefer to rent cars or borrow from relatives or friends.
 If your school is far away from your place of residence then you have two choices.
 You may drive or travel by public transit.
 If you intend to drive, you have to carry active car insurance with the minimum level of coverage as per the law.
 If as a student you are caught driving under impaired conditions, the consequences are very serious.
 Driving under influence is an offense under the Criminal Code of Canada and you may not want to have a police record to follow you for many years.